liip/drifter/docs/migrations.md

 # Migrations instructions

+## Version 1.0.0

+### Old Vagrantfile format

+The support for the old Vagrantfile format has been removed in this version.
+You should follow the steps detailed in the migration from 0.1.0 to 0.2.0 if you haven't done it already.

 ## Version 0.1.0 to 0.2.0

 In order for the framework to work correctly on Windows, we removed the symlinks to the Vagrantfile stored in the submodule.